 Given the prototypical equation~\eqref{eq:pde} and the spatial domains $\Omega$ mentioned in the introduction, we recall here the differential operators in the curvilinear systems and present their discretizations.
 For the coordinate systems, we have:

-We now introduce the discretization points $\rho_i$, $\theta_j$, $\phi_k$, and $z_k$ for the spatial variables, and approximate the differential operators by finite differences.
-For ease of notation, without loss of generality, in this and in the following section we consider $n$ discretization points in each coordinate.
-Then, PDE~\eqref{eq:pde} can be transformed into the following system of Ordinary Differential Equations (ODEs) in \textit{vector} form
+{Following the approach of the method of lines, we} now introduce the discretization points $\rho_i$, $\theta_j$, $\phi_k$, and $z_k$ for the spatial variables, and approximate the differential operators by {centered} finite differences.
+For ease of notation, without loss of generality, in this and in the following section we consider $n$ discretization points in each coordinate. {Moreover, we assume equispaced points with space step sizes $h_\rho$, $h_\theta$, $h_\phi$, and $h_z$, respectively.} Then, PDE~\eqref{eq:pde} can be transformed into the following system of Ordinary Differential Equations (ODEs) in \textit{vector} form

-where $\boldsymbol w(t)$ is the vector of the unknowns, $M$ is the matrix which discretizes the differential operator, and $\boldsymbol g(\boldsymbol w(t))$ is a nonlinear function.
-We stress that we employ the expression \textit{vector} form since later on we will solve equivalent \textit{matrix} and \textit{tensor} oriented formulations.
+where $\boldsymbol w(t)$ is the vector of the unknowns, $M$ is the matrix which discretizes the {diffusion operator $\Delta$}, and $\boldsymbol g(\boldsymbol w(t))$ is {the} nonlinear function {corresponding to the reaction term $g(w(t,\boldsymbol x))$}.
+We stress that we employ the expression \textit{vector} form since later on we will solve equivalent \textit{matrix}- and \textit{tensor}-oriented formulations.
 The matrix $M$ turns out to be the sum of Kronecker products of matrices which discretize one-dimensional operators.
 In fact, for polar coordinates on the disk we have